Noah-Huppert/video-sync/README.md

 # Design
 Users join sync sessions.
 The video state is synchronized inside this session.

 A HTTP API is used to set state.
-A web socket is used to push state updates.
+A web socket is used to push notifications of state updates.